Aarception/Mo-information-security-portfolio/README.md

 #Pondering

 ##### ¹ I am conscious about how this comes across, but, as a point of fairness, this is more about overcoming a test than a character deficiency.
 The way I choose to treat others reflects character.
+Another evidence for character is even now, at this stage, I am still conscious of not weaponizing resolution.
+Namely,  wading into Congress and public policy carries inherent risks: there are the institution is 'such' or big tech is 'x', politically partisan special interest groups with their own motives unconcerned with this issue.
+Mitigating the risk of becoming a partisan tool is also an ethical concern in this matter which is internalized by my character.
 ---

 ### ☀️ `Update: It has been agreed to prepare a special Congressional-focused Monograph on this experience for indepth study by Congressional aides and researchers given the fact of the Dataset's unique qualities`